Few-Shot Learning from Gigapixel Images via Hierarchical Vision-Language Alignment and Modeling: Discussion

 \textbf{Conclusion.} We propose HiVE-MIL, a hierarchical vision-language MIL framework that models hierarchical dependencies and intra-scale multimodal alignments through a unified hierarchical heterogeneous graph.
 Hierarchical edges enhance contextual understanding by message passing across scales, while intra-scale links ensure semantic consistency across modalities.
 These designs, combined with text-guided filtering and hierarchical contrastive loss, enable robust learning under few-shot supervision.
 HiVE-MIL consistently outperforms MIL and VLM-MIL baselines across three TCGA datasets, offering an effective solution to scale-aware, multimodal WSI classification.

-\textbf{Limitations and Future Work.} Our work currently relies on non-learnable similarity-based thresholds per WSI for filtering, which are sensitive to distributional variations across WSIs.
-Future work will explore learnable filtering mechanisms, including model-driven or reinforcement learning-based strategies.
+\textbf{Limitations and Future Work.} TGDF currently relies on non-learnable, similarity-based thresholds defined per WSI, which may limit generalization across datasets or backbones.
+As future work, we plan to explore adaptive, learnable filtering mechanisms to enhance robustness and transferability.
 Additionally, the Hit Ratio metric assumes the correctness of LLM-generated parent–child text structures.
 We plan to incorporate expert human evaluation to validate these hierarchies and to assess the alignment between the highest text description contribution with the corresponding patch.

+\paragraph{Acknowledgements.} This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) under grant numbers RS-2022-NR068758 and NRF-2025-25432820.
+We are also deeply grateful for the generous support provided by the Seegene Medical Foundation in South Korea.

 {

 }